• Skip to primary navigation

 • Wash and cut the tomatoes, onions and green chilies roughly into big chunks.

 • Place them in a pressure pan or cooker with a little water.
-Add just enough to coat the bottom of the pan to up to ½ inch only.
+Add just enough to coat the bottom of the pan to up to ½ inch only and avoid any burning.

 salsa ingredients in pressure cooker

-• Close the pan and cook until one whistle.
+• Close the pan and cook until one whistle in an Indian stove top cooker.

 • When the pressure drops, open the lid and allow to cool a little bit.